justinedoc/TubeSnap/README.md

 # TubeSnap Frontend

-This project is the frontend component of the TubeSnap application.
-It allows users to download and view YouTube videos directly from the web interface.
-The frontend is built with React and interacts with the backend API to fetch and stream videos.
+TubeSnap allows users to download and view YouTube videos directly from the web.
+Built with React, it offers a seamless experience for fetching and streaming videos.

+# Features

+### Download Videos:
+Fetch videos from YouTube and save them to your device.

+### Stream Videos:
+ Watch YouTube videos directly in the app.

+### Responsive Design:
+ Optimized for all devices.

 ## Table of Contents